 …

-[10434] The AP MLD shall buffer all non-GCR-SP group addressed BUs that arrive via the DS and deliver the non-GCR-SP group addressed BUs following the rules defined in 35.3.15 (Multi-link group addressed frame delivery and reception).
+[10434] The AP MLD shall buffer all group addressed BUs and deliver the group addressed BUs following the rules defined in 35.3.15 (Multi-link group addressed frame delivery and reception).

 [13587]The non-AP MLD may receive group addressed frame(s) on a link at the scheduled group addressed frame transmission time on that link.
 After using a link to receive the group addressed frame(s), the STA(s) affiliated with the non-AP MLD which operate on the EMLSR links but were not able to perform listening operation during the reception of the group addressed frames shall return to the listening operation.
-The return to listening operation shall be after the end of the group addressed frame(s) or, if the group addressed frame(s) include non-GCR-SP group addressed BUs, upon receiving an indication from the AP MLD that there is no more buffered non-GCR-SP group addressed BUs following the rules defined in 11.2.3.7 (Receive operation for STAs in PS mode).

 [10008] When a Group Link has not been notified or has been terminated by transmitting a Group Link Notification frame as defined in 35.3.15.2 (Group addressed frame reception), the AP MLD should expect that any STA affiliated with the non-AP MLD operating in an EMLSR link may receive group addressed MPDUs.
 When an EMLSR link is notified as the Group Link by a Group Link Notification frame, the AP MLD should expect that the STA affiliated with the non-AP MLD operating in the Group Link may receive group addressed MPDUs.

-[10863] [10039][10863] If an AP MLD expects that a STA affiliated with a non-AP MLD operating in an EMLSR link is expected to receive those group addressed MPDUs, an AP affiliated with the AP MLD that is operating on another EMLSR link should ensure the following:

-frame exchanges initiated with another STA affiliated with the non-AP MLD which is associated with the AP ends at least an EMLSR transition delay, indicated in the EMLSR Transition Delay subfield, before the group addressed MPDU reception by the STA.
+[10863] An AP affiliated with the AP MLD should not transmit a frame that solicits an immediate response to a STA that is affiliated with the non-AP MLD on an EMLSR link, if the transmit time of the immediate response is expected to overlap with or be within an EMLSR transition delay, indicated in the EMLSR transition delay subfield, before the scheduled transmission time of group addressed MPDUs on another EMLSR link that the non-AP MLD is expected to receive.

-frame exchanges start with another STA affiliated with the non-AP MLD that is associated with the AP at least the EMLSR transition delay after the group addressed MPDU reception by the STA.

 When a STA of the non-AP MLD that is operating on one of the EMLSR links initiates a TXOP the following applies:

 The non-AP MLD shall switch back to the listening operation on the EMLSR links after the time duration indicated in the EMLSR Transition Delay subfield after the end of the TXOP.